Historical Timeline of Rideau Township

 Confederation – Canada is formed with New Brunswick, Nova Scotia, Quebec and Ontario.

-James Craig of North Gower, builds the first cheese factory in Carleton County (The North Gower Cheese Manufacturing Company).
-At its peak it would have up to 87 cheese milk shippers, and produce 20 cheeses a day, and 100 tons per season. https://www.facebook.com/profile/100063764224737/search/?q=north%20gower%20cheese%20manufacturing
+James Craig of North Gower provides land for the building of the first cheese factory in Carleton County (The North Gower Cheese Manufacturing Company).
+At its peak it would have up to 87 cheese milk shippers, and produce 20 cheeses a day, and 100 tons per season.

 With the demise of large-scale lumbering, demand for settlers’ farm produce declined drastically.
 Carleton County farmers began developing the dairy potential of their operations.